nytimes/backbone.stickit/README.md

     'select#stooges': {
       observe: 'stooge',
       selectOptions: {
-        // Alternatively, `this.` can be used to reference anything in the view's scope.
+        // Alternatively, `this` can be used to reference anything in the view's scope.
-        // For example: `collection:'this.stooges'`` would reference `view.stooges`.
+        // For example: `collection:'this.stooges'` would reference `view.stooges`.
         collection: 'window.app.stooges',
         labelPath: 'age',
         valuePath: 'name'